 But make sure to complete the exercise closest to the bottom just in case a fall does happen.
 Weight lifters can even visit their local park to use park benches as a box jump substitution.

-In fact, research suggests that those engaging in workouts while outdoors experience a significantly higher workout satisfaction and overall enjoyment.6 So if the weather is nice, make sure to get out of the house and workout outside.
+In fact, research suggests that those engaging in workouts while outdoors experience a significantly higher workout satisfaction and overall enjoyment.10 So if the weather is nice, make sure to get out of the house and workout outside.

-Box Jump Modification to Make Them Easier
+Box Jump Modification To Make Them Easier

 There are a few key strategies for box jump modification to downgrade the challenge and make the exercise a little bit easier.